- [Electronics box and circuitry]

 Fig. 15: rear-view of the electronic box

 The large block-capacitor in the lower right-hand corner of Fig. 15 above, was manufactured by "Hydra AG" in Berlin.
 In Greek mythology, Hydra was a many-headed water serpent, hence the company logo with the three snake heads.
 The Hydra company was founded in 1899.
-After being taken over by AEG in 1912, its name was changed to "AEG Kondensatoren und Wandler GmbH" (AEG KUW GmbH.
-Sold of to the British company Elexis in 1998.
+After being taken over by AEG in 1912, its name was changed to "AEG Kondensatoren und Wandler GmbH" (AEG KUW GmbH).
+It was sold off to the British company Elexis in 1998.

 Fig. 16A: capacitor made by the Hydra company